British Forces Overseas Hong Kong: Responsibilities

 Before 1 July 1997, the British government had the political commitment to safeguard the territory against external and internal threats.
 Commonwealth forces were also deployed to station in the territory shortly before the Second World War.
 The greatest test was in 1941, when Japanese forces invaded Hong Kong, leading to the 44-month-long Japanese occupation of Hong Kong.

 Internal Security was the responsibility of the Hong Kong Government, in particular the Royal Hong Kong Police.
 It was supported by British Forces in Hong Kong should it be called upon to do so.
 During the Hong Kong 1967 riots, in which 51 people were killed, the British garrison supported the Royal Hong Kong Police in quelling the disturbance.
 Until 1995, the safety of much of the Sino-Hong Kong border was the responsibility of the British forces and as such contributed greatly to the interdiction of illegal immigrants (II).
 As the preparation of the handover of Hong Kong to China in 1997, that responsibility was passed on to the Hong Kong Police.

 The Royal Navy played a significant role in the support of the Royal Hong Kong Police in anti smuggling operation in Hong Kong waters, especially in the heyday of seaborne smuggling during the mid-1980s to mid-1990s.

 Search and Rescue (SAR) was provided by all branches of the British Forces in Hong Kong may be called upon for aid to civil defence as well as search and rescue operations in times of emergency.

 Prior to 1990–1991, British Forces (British Army) was responsible for patrolling and enforcing border control between Hong Kong and China.
 This role was passed on the Hong Kong Police Force years before the handover in 1997.
+Some HK nationals who served in the British military were deployed overseas, including Operation Granby.

 The territory has nevertheless maintained a Government Flying Service, formerly the Royal Hong Kong Auxiliary Air Force, that is responsible for search and rescue operations, air ambulance services, and other air services for the Hong Kong Government.
 The GFS also took over some responsibilities from the Royal Air Force and the Army Air Corps.
 The Hong Kong Police Force also has a highly trained and equipped counter terrorism unit, the Special Duties Unit, trained by United Kingdom's SAS and SBS, and a Marine Police force.
 These forces have been heavily armed since before the handover in 1997, and are within the portfolio of the Secretary for Security (which, before 1973, was named Secretary for Defence).

 The Fire Service Department also took over some diving rescue responsibilities from the British Forces Overseas.

-The Royal Hong Kong Regiment (The Volunteers) was disbanded in 1995 prior to the handover in 1997.
-It was funded by and was a branch of the Hong Kong Government, yet under command of the Commander British Forces.